micromdm/nanomdm/docs/operations-guide.md

 * Endpoint: `/v1/push/`

 The push API endpoint sends APNs push notifications to enrollments (which ask the MDM client to connect to the MDM server).
-This is a simple
+This is a simple endpoint that takes enrollment IDs on the URL path:

 ```bash
 $ curl -u nanomdm:nanomdm 'http://127.0.0.1:9000/v1/push/99385AF6-44CB-5621-A678-A321F4D9A2C8'